AGOberprieler/LoCoLotive/README.md

 - column 5: intronic base pairs between consecutive groups of BLAST hits

 Using the latter outputs, in our example, it may be more comfortable to inspect 81 effective loci (groups) instead of 156 potentially overlapping ones.
-LoCoLotive's grouping behaviour is especially useful when it is unclear, which target sequences should be included in the analysis.
+LoCoLotive's grouping behavior is especially useful when it is unclear, which target sequences should be included in the analysis.